Impan-TS/Report-Generating/README.md

 - HTML/CSS - For building the basic templates and styling of the web pages.
 - JavaScript - For adding interactive elements and handling AJAX requests.

-## Installation and Setup 🛠️

-1. Clone the Repository:
-  git clone <repository-url>
-  cd <project-directory>

-2. Create a Virtual Environment: python -m venv venv source venv/bin/activate  # On Windows use `venv\Scripts\activate`

-3. Install Dependencies:
-  - pip install -r requirements.txt

-4. Configure the Database:
-  - Update the config.py file with your SQL Server credentials.

-5. Run the Application:
-  - flask run

-6. Access the Application:
-  - Open your web browser and go to http://127.0.0.1:5000

 ### Here Are Some ScreenShots of The Application
 ![1](https://github.com/user-attachments/assets/451883a2-059d-4115-8d05-0e85c3c05c72)
 ![2](https://github.com/user-attachments/assets/eb189b44-a6fe-49ac-bf37-1513aaf00ee3)